Skip to cookie consent Skip to main content

 • Using a knee brace during training to increase knee stability and reduce the chance of it buckling or bending incorrectly

+The recovery time for an MCL injury depends on the severity of the ligament damage.
 The best way to recover from a torn or sprained MCL is to give your body adequate rest and avoid high-impact activity.
 Physical therapy focused on strengthening your knee and improving flexibility is especially vital for athletes that want to keep playing sports.

 FAQs